kat-spb/tjm/README.md

 ## Docker

-Please, repare the images for copy to the container.
+Please, prepare the images for copy to data/ (to container).

 Build docker image (you can use debian:testing or ubuntu:20.04 or based on):